isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderator/Panel Speakers.md

 <p><strong>Mr Ishak Ismail&nbsp;</strong>&nbsp;
 <br>Council Chairman for Families for Life Council&nbsp;</p>
 <p></p>
-<p>Mr Ishak Bin Ismail is Singapore’s High Commissioner (Non-Resident) for
+<p>Mr Ishak is Singapore’s High Commissioner (Non-Resident) for the Islamic
-the Islamic Republic of Pakistan.
+Republic of Pakistan.
 He is also Chairman for the Families for Life Council, and Chairman of the National Maritime Safety at Sea Council, and a member of the Board of Directors of National University Health System.&nbsp;&nbsp;&nbsp;</p>
-<p>Ishak is currently Principal Consultant at i-Grow Partners Pte Ltd. Ishak’s
+<p>Mr Ishak is currently Principal Consultant at i-Grow Partners Pte Ltd.
-previous work experiences from 2011 to 2022 were with BAE Systems Hägglunds as Regional Director (Asia), with CWT Limited as CEO Defence Services and with ST Electronics (e-Services) Pte Ltd as Senior Vice-President/General Manager.&nbsp;</p>
+Ishak’s previous work experiences from 2011 to 2022 were with BAE Systems Hägglunds as Regional Director (Asia), with CWT Limited as CEO Defence Services and with ST Electronics (e-Services) Pte Ltd as Senior Vice-President/General Manager.&nbsp;</p>
 <p></p>
-<p>In 2011, Ishak retired from the Singapore Armed Forces (SAF) in the rank
+<p>In 2011, Mr Ishak retired from the Singapore Armed Forces (SAF) in the
-of Brigadier-General after serving more than 29 years.
+rank of Brigadier-General after serving more than 29 years.
 He held various senior appointments with the SAF, including Commander 6th Division / Combined Arms Training Centre (CATC) and as the Army’s head of training.
 He contributed significantly to training transformation for the SAF and in developing